ianmparker/Real-Time-Facial-Detection-Using-Haar-Cascade/README.md

 You can edit the path to that of your own photo to try this with your own still image.

-Just make sure you don't try to use both at the same time.

 ---------------------------------------------
 ## Improvements/Next Steps